Who should join AGPI?

 - Is there a 24 hour emergency service?

-Overseas Partners and Agents
+Overseas Partners and Agents (Associate Members)

 In today’s study abroad market, more and more parents are choosing to send their children to Ireland to complete a placement in an Irish secondary school.
 Naturally, these parents want services that allow them to feel in control and meet their self-defined needs.
 At AGPI, we believe that the young person, their parents/legal guardians, the agent, the guardianship provider and the hosting school, all need to work in collaboration, developing processes which promote respect, participation, trust, and open and honest communication.
 When choosing a Guardianship Provider in Ireland, overseas agencies need to be sure that their partners: